 - Put six vanilla beans in a bottle or jar.
 If your vanilla beans don’t fit, cut them into smaller pieces.

 - Pour 1 cup of vodka over your beans.
 Add a bit extra if you need to – your vanilla beans will go slimy unless they’re fully submerged.

 - Seal the jar and give it a good shake.

 Store the jar at room temperature and give it a shake every week or so.
 If you’re in a hurry, use the vanilla as early as eight weeks.
 Otherwise, give it a year for the flavors to develop fully.

 You can expect your homemade vanilla extract to last for at least two extra years!

 - Vanilla Beans should be stored in a cool and dark place, away from the heat in order to maintain the best quality.

 - You should air your vanilla beans every few weeks.

-- The shelf life of vanilla beans is approximately 2 years depending on the proper storage conditions.
+- The shelf life of vanilla beans is approximately two years, depending on the proper storage conditions.

-- They can lose effectiveness gradually and if you find yourself not able to smell any of their distinctive aroma, you should get rid of them.
+- They can lose effectiveness gradually, and if you find yourself not able to smell their distinctive aroma, you should get rid of them.